 A fried chicken chain just released an ad with no chicken in it at all.

-Directed by Jonathan Alaric through Iconoclast, it features YouTube musician Frank Watkinson performing a stripped-down rendition of The Cranberries' "Linger" in one continuous shot.
+"Surrender to Tender" features YouTube musician Frank Watkinson in one continuous shot.

-"At a time when the nation is feeling the tension, we wanted to gift them a real respite," Meg Stigant, Brand Manager at KFC, shared.
+"At a time when the nation is feeling the tension, we wanted to gift them a real respite," Meg Stigant, brand manager at KFC, shared.

 "As demand for boneless chicken continues to grow, we wanted to create a distinctive way to introduce our new Tenders & Dips range with bold creative that's unmistakably KFC."

-Mother's Executive Creative Directors, Derek Man Lui and Tomas Coleman, described the concept as one that resisted a straightforward pitch.
+Mother's executive creative directors, Derek Man Lui and Tomas Coleman, described the concept as one that resisted a straightforward pitch.

 "Tenderness isn't weakness.
 It's the bravest thing we can offer ourselves in an increasingly hard world," they explained.

-The spot ends with a dramatic close-up of the KFC chicken tender, with text flashed on screen: "Surrender to Tender."
+Then the spot ends with a dramatic close-up of the KFC chicken tender, with text flashed on screen: "Surrender to Tender."

 This quiet take is doing double duty.